ethhub-io/ethhub/docs/using-ethereum/wallets/intro-to-ethereum-wallets.md

 # Intro to Ethereum Wallets

 Wallets allow Ethereum users to both store and use Ether.
-There are many different wants to accomplish this.
-Below is a list of each option and a high level overview of what you’d want to use it for.
+There are many different ways to accomplish this.
+Below is a list of each option and a high level overview of what each option is best for.

 ## Desktop Wallets
 [Desktop wallets](desktop.md) are downloadable apps capable of operating on Windows, MacOS, or Linux that allow users to interact with their funds.